pawan941394/Talk-to-your-DB----LLM_Project/README.md

 3. The application will generate an SQL query, execute it, and display the results.

+4. You can also modify and run the predefined few-shot examples to better understand the tool's capabilities.

 ## Dependencies

 The key dependencies for this project are: